-- 68. Schools and colleges have an important role to play in multi-agency safeguarding arrangements. - 69.
-Governing bodies and proprietors should ensure that the school or college contributes to multi-agency working in line with statutory guidance Working together to safeguard children.
-Schools and colleges should work with social care, the police, health services and other services to promote the welfare of children and protect them from harm.
+71. Schools and colleges should work with social care, the police, health services and other services to promote the welfare of children and protect them from harm.
 This includes providing a coordinated offer of early help when additional needs of children are identified and contributing to inter-agency plans to provide additional support to children subject to child protection plans.
-All schools and colleges should allow access for children's social care from the host local authority and, where appropriate, from a placing local authority, for that authority to conduct, or to consider whether to conduct, a section 17 or a section 47 assessment. - 70.
-Governing bodies and proprietors of all schools and colleges should ensure that their safeguarding arrangements take into account the procedures and practice of the local authority as part of inter-agency safeguarding procedures set up by the LSCB.
-This should include understanding and reflecting local protocols for assessment and the LSCBs threshold document along with supplying information as requested by the LSCB.
+All schools and colleges should allow access for children's social care from the host local authority and, where appropriate, from a placing local authority, for that authority to conduct, or to consider whether to conduct, a section 17 or a section 47 assessment.